-PHIL 310 HEIDEGGER'S ONTOLOGY
+PHIL 310 Heidegger's Ontology

-Martin Heidegger (1889-1976) is widely regarded as one of the most important philosophers of the 20th century.
+Martin Heidegger (1889-1976) is widely regarded as one of the most important philosophers of the twentieth century.
 His influence has been extraordinarily wide and deep, affecting such diverse fields as psychoanalysis, literary theory, theology, and architecture.
 Although the body of work he produced is remarkably diverse, Heidegger claims that in all of his writings he is occupied with a single task, that of thinking through "the question of the meaning of being."
-In this seminar we will submit to close reading selected works from Heidegger's early writings, from the period between 1922 and 1940 among them Being and Time, What Is Metaphysics, The Concept of Time, and Basic Problems of Phenomenology.
+In this seminar we will submit to close reading selected works from Heidegger's early writings, from the period between 1922 and 1940.
+Among the works that may be read and discussed are

+Being and Time, What is Metaphysics, The Concept of Time, and Basic Problems of Phenomenology.
 Among the topics to be discussed are: the cognitivity of emotions, the basic structure of human existence, and the relationship among the awareness of death, being, and time.
 Some time will also be spent studying the reception of Heidegger's thought by Anglo-Saxon analytic philosophy.
 Prerequisite: one unit of philosophy.
 Offered every third year.